iOS 13 Userspace Exploitation Training

 - The course will start with an introduction to the specialities of the iOS platform and is therefore suited for trainees with and without iOS userspace exploitation basics

 - This course is an advanced exploitation course it is therefore assumed that all students are familiar with ARM64 exploitation or reverse engineering.

-- An Apple Mac Notebook is required in order to run MacOS and XCode.
+- An Apple Mac Notebook/Desktop is required in order to run MacOS and XCode.

 - alternatively Ghidra/Hopper/Binary Ninja can be used but script support varies by tool

 - Hexrays for ARM64 helpful, but not required

 - BinDiff for IDA helpful, but not required

 - Mac OS X 10.14/15, with latest XCode and iOS 13.x SDK (or newer)

 - Additional Software will be made available during the training

 The whole training material (multiple hundred slides) will be handed to the students in digital form.